mrazomej/phd/docs/src/chapter_03/section_02_abstract.md

 Given the stochastic nature of gene expression, genetically identical cells exposed to the same environmental inputs will produce different outputs.
-This heterogeneity has been hypothesized to have consequences for how cells are able to survive in changing environments.
+This heterogeneity has been hypothesized to have consequences for how cells can survive in changing environments.
 Recent work has explored the use of information theory as a framework to understand the accuracy with which cells can ascertain the state of their surroundings.
-Yet the predictive power of these approaches is limited and has not been rigorously tested using precision measurements.
+Yet, the predictive power of these approaches is limited and has not been rigorously tested using precision measurements.
 To that end, we generate a minimal model for a simple genetic circuit in which all parameter values for the model come from independently published data sets.
 We then predict the information processing capacity of the genetic circuit for a suite of biophysical parameters such as protein copy number and protein-DNA affinity.
-We compare these parameter-free predictions with an experimental determination of protein expression distributions and the resulting information processing capacity of *E. coli* cells.
+Finally, we compare these parameter-free predictions with an experimental determination of protein expression distributions and the resulting information processing capacity of *E. coli* cells.
 We find that our minimal model captures the scaling of the cell-to-cell variability in the data and the inferred information processing capacity of our simple genetic circuit up to a systematic deviation.